-Succinctly put it means the exercise of the supervisory jurisdiction will continue just like before the passing of the 1965, Court Act.
-Let me
+Succinctly put it means the exercise of the supervisory jurisdiction will

 By Section 125 of the 1991 Constitution Act No. 6 of 1991 the Supreme Court was empowered, to exercise in its supervisory jurisdiction through the orders of Mandamus, Habeas Corpus, Certiorari and Prohibition.
-This jurisdiction was exercise "over all other courts and adjudicating authorities......as may consider appropriate for the purpose of enforcing or securing the enforcement of it supervisory powers."
+This jurisdiction was exercise "over all other courts and adjudicating authorities.......as may consider appropriate for the purpose of enforcing or securing the enforcement of it supervisory powers."